Partially multiplicative quandles and simplicial Hurwitz spaces: Simplicial Hurwitz spaces

 \section{Simplicial Hurwitz spaces}

 We fix a PMQ $\Q$ throughout the section, and denote by $\hQ$ its completion.
-In this section we will construct a CW-complex $|\Arr(\Q)|$, obtained as geometric realisation of a bisimplicial set $\Arr(\Q)$.
+We use this to construct a CW complex $|\Arr(\Q)|$, obtained as geometric realisation of a bisimplicial set $\Arr(\Q)$.
 The definition of $\Arr(\Q)$ is based on \emph{arrays} of elements of $\hQ$ and is an instance of a double bar construction.